Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: The Kardashev Conundrum and the Kardashev--Sagan--Nakamoto Model

 \section{The Kardashev Conundrum and the Kardashev--Sagan--Nakamoto Model}

 We now present our central analysis.
-We compare the standard Kardashev one-percent exponential model against a linear Ordinary Least-Squares (OLS) model fitted to the total global energy production data, and demonstrate that both models are unsatisfactory in complementary ways.
-We then propose the Kardashev--Sagan--Nakamoto (KSN) renormalization as the minimal resolution that is simultaneously consistent with the data and with physical causality.
+We compare the standard Kardashev one-percent exponential model against a linear Ordinary Least-Squares (OLS) model fitted to the total global energy-production data, and demonstrate that both models are unsatisfactory in complementary ways.
+We then propose the Kardashev--Sagan--Nakamoto (KSN) renormalisation as the minimal resolution that is simultaneously consistent with the data and with physical causality.